MONDAY'S SCRIPT TIP:

 half the clips on AMERICA'S FUNNIEST HOME VIDEOS - trying to get him to tell the secret

 password for the bank account where the poker winnings have been deposited.
-Despite the silly
+Despite the overused

 other.
 But once the poker game is over, the film is pretty much over... and this torture scene ends